charlieswb/reddit-dailyprogrammer/README.md

-# reddit-dailyprogrammer
+# reddit-dailyprogrammer-challenge
-Collection of /r/dailyprogrammer/ challenges
+Collection of www.reddit.com/r/dailyprogrammer/ challenges Starting at Challenge # 305
+The latest challenge is # 305